5.1 The registration assessment explained

 The assessment makes sure that all trainees have reached the same minimum standard of ability, no matter where they have trained in Great Britain.
 Passing the assessment is part of the overall criteria for registration as a pharmacist.
-There are two separate papers to the assessment.
-You can have three attempts to pass the assessment, and must pass both papers in the same sitting.

 The registration assessment regulations set out key information and rules that cover the assessment.
 They are updated every year and issued before the first sitting of the year.